 Former USPS worker charged, accused of stealing nearly $1.7M in checks from mail

-WASHINGTON, D.C.
-(WDCW) – A former United States Postal Service (USPS) worker has been charged with stealing checks from the mail — a scheme that netted him nearly $1.7 million over the course of 18 months.
+A former United States Postal Service worker has been charged with stealing checks from the mail — a scheme that netted him nearly $1.7 million over the course of 18 months, according to KTLA sister station WDCW.

 In a news release issued Friday, the D.C.
 U.S. Attorney’s Office said Hachikosela Muchimba, 43, of Washington, D.C., was charged with mail theft and bank fraud.